“I Have Called You My Friend.” How a Childhood Friendship Led Me to Know the Greatest Friend of All.

 It was about that time I met another single woman in my apartment complex who instantly befriended me and my daughter.
 She regularly invited us up to her apartment for her Southern cooking.
 She was African American and would play soulful, contemporary Christian music and sing along with deep joy.
 She knew I was Jewish and never made an issue over anything religious, yet I knew she definitely believed in Jesus.
 One Sunday, she invited me and my daughter to her church.
 I had always admired black gospel choirs and their vibrant spirit, and I enjoyed spending time with my friend, so I reasoned it would be o.k. to visit.
 As soon as the choir began singing, my spirit seemed to lift and by the time it was over, I was moved to tears.
 It was like my heart recognized what my mind was not ready to accept.
 I knew I wanted what these people had, but as a Jew, I didn’t know how I would ever be able to find it through Jesus.

 One thing I did know was that Kim read her Bible–a lot.
 One time, while she was cooking in her small kitchen, I sat in her nearby living room talking with her.
 On the coffee table, I saw her Bible open and an insert on the page called, “Encouraging Words For Women.”
 As a writer, I was somewhat interested in reading the reflection and as I did, I found the words to do just what the title promised–offer encouragement.
 Something I needed a heavy dose of.
 The next time I was at a bookstore, I found the Bible section and saw a Bible just like Kim’s with these writings for women.
-I suddenly had an idea: I could purchase the Bible and just read these inserts and avoid the New Testament altogether.
+I suddenly had an idea: I could purchase the Bible and just read the inserts and avoid the New Testament altogether.
 However, God had something else in mind!

 One day, I brought the Bible to the coffee shop where I worked so I could read the inserts on my break.
 I hid it under the counter so no one could see it.
 A middle-aged man came to deliver coffee and as he brought the boxes around to where I was behind the counter, he bent down to place them on the floor, and seeing the Bible said, “I see your Bible there.
 Are you a Christian?”